What can you do as a free member?

 Image

 Car Service Together is a co-op car repair shop simulator title that has its foundations down pat.
-Detailed car servicing, a rather wide variety of jobs to do, and a solid execution with little to no visual or control lapses.
+Detailed car servicing, decent graphics, a rather wide variety of jobs to do, and a solid execution with little to no visual or control lapses.
 It’s still got its bugs here and there, and it would benefit from a few more added QoL features, but it’s not a bad game in its current state.

 There seems to be a lot going for it, with soon-to-be-added content already labelled inside the game, adding that bit of excitement for what’s to come.
 I’ll keep Car Service Together on my radar for just a bit longer—and maybe rope in some friends along the way to actually fulfill the ultimate car service hub dream.